 - Scenario 2

-You can use ANABIN database to check whether your certificates entitle you to a direct or indirect admission and see whether you need to attend the one-year preparatory course.
+You can use ANABIN database to check whether your certificates entitle you to a direct or indirect admission to a German university.

 |Deadlines for applications|